provider image

 • Myasthenia gravis is an autoimmune disorder that causes muscle weakness in the eyes, face, throat, and limbs.

 • Diagnosis of myasthenia gravis involves blood tests and a physical exam to check for muscle weakness.
-Sometimes healthcare providers need to do additional testing.
+In some cases, healthcare professionals use specialized nerve testing to make the diagnosis.

-• Treatment of myasthenia gravis may involve pyridostigmine, immunosuppressants, and surgery to remove the thymus gland.
+• Treatment of myasthenia gravis may involve medications, like pyridostigmine or immunosuppressants.
+In some cases, it requires surgery to remove the thymus gland.

 A woman is talking with a nurse in an exam room.
 The woman is sitting up on the exam table and the nurse is lower on a stool.